-- The Doctor will provide the Patient/Member with an executive level Annual Exam (“Physical”) once every one to two years (with an attempt to do it once a year when feasible).
+The Doctor will provide the Patient/Member with an executive level Annual Exam (“Physical”) once every one to two years (with an attempt to do it once a year when feasible).
 This Annual Exam will include a screening EKG (heart scan of electrical activity) and screening spirometry testing (lung function evaluation through measuring lung volumes), meaning that there is no clinical reason to perform these tests and that these tests are not billed to the Patient’s/Member’s insurance company.
-The Doctor will also produce and provide to the Patient/Member a detailed document referred to as a ‘Personalized Health Summary Document’ as a result of the Annual Exam that attempts to summarize the cumulative medical history and health data (labs and appropriate medical tests) for a Patient/Member.

-- The Doctor will refer the Patient/Member, when it is clinically appropriate, for low cost screening tests such as coronary artery screening for blockages (CT Coronary Artery Calcium Scoring), genetic testing to evaluate disease risk and metabolism of certain medications, and other innovative testing that is not generally done in a traditional primary care practice.
+The Doctor will refer the Patient/Member, when it is clinically appropriate, for low cost screening tests such as coronary artery screening for blockages (CT Coronary Artery Calcium Scoring), for genetic testing to evaluate disease risk and metabolism of certain medications, and for other innovative testing/technologies that are not generally done in a traditional primary care practice.

 The Doctor will make arrangements for members admitted as inpatients to all local hospitals to be admitted to and cared for by the designated hospitalist services at each specific hospital.
 The Doctor will maintain, as best he/she can, access to the computer systems for each local hospital in order to stay aware of care of the member while in the hospital.
 The Doctor will make every effort to expediate care and maintain continuity of care once the member is discharged home and requires needed follow-up.